VishDev12/eks-pv-encrypter/README.md

 ## What does it contain?

 * A Jupyter Notebook which is the main interface.
-* A simple CLI that displays relevant information about your cluster.
+* A simple CLI that displays relevant information about your cluster. (**)

 The CLI will be limited to read-only actions.
 The Notebook is the only way to execute constructive/destructive actions.

+## Please Note

+This repository is mainly for reference.

+Review every piece of code before you execute it.
+This is the reason why the primary interface is a notebook and not a CLI.
+The primary purpose of this repository is to be a reference, not a ready-to-use-in-production tool.

+Please don't risk your data.

 ## Installation